A PLACE OF PRAYER, PEACE, & PILGRIMAGE

 Two bedrooms (breakfast included) are available for pilgrims.
 The Sacred Heart Room is especially dedicated to the Sacred Heart of our Savior, Jesus Christ.
 This room has a spacious, king-size bed, a dresser, a desk, and a large walk-in closet.
 The bathroom has a stand-up shower, a jacuzzi bathtub, and a private toilet.
 All who stay in this room are particularly commended to the mercy of the Sacred Heart of Jesus.
 The Immaculate Heart Room is especially dedicated to the Immaculate Heart of Mary, the Mother of God.
 This charming room has a very comfortable four-poster bed, a dresser, an armoire and closet, as well as a private bathroom.
 All who stay in this room are particularly commended to the motherly intercession of the Immaculate Heart of Mary.

-Catholic priests who have come on retreat are encouraged to offer mass at the Shrine.
-However, if a priest is unable to do so because of unforeseeable circumstances, such as inclement weather, after hours, illness, etc., Little Loretto offers an appropriate setting to offer private mass.
+Catholic priests who have come on retreat are encouraged to offer Holy Mass at the Shrine.
+However, if a priest is unable to do so because of unforeseeable circumstances, such as inclement weather, after hours, illness, etc., Little Loretto offers an appropriate setting to offer private Mass.
 This space in Little Loretto does not have a tabernacle or reserve the Blessed Sacrament, and is not intended for public divine worship.
 It is merely an extension of hospitality to visiting priests.

 W5008 County Rd MM